ebisus-bay/ryoshiswap/README.md

-Build UniswapV2 with Solidity 0.8+
+Build Ryoshi with Solidity 0.8+